jyan6400/MTRX2700-S4-G2/README.md

 - Jumper wires (for UART connection between boards)

 ### Instructions:
-1. Copy and paste assembly code into relevant project template.
-Changes to the "initialise.s" and "definition.s" templates have been uploaded on the repository
+1. Copy and paste assembly code into relevant project template in STM32CubeIDE.
+Changes to the "initialise.s" and "definition.s" templates have been uploaded on the repository and should also be pasted into their respective files in the project template accordingly